Barber–Mizell feud

 The Barber–Mizell feud was a feud in Brevard and Orange counties, Florida in 1870 resulting in 41 deaths and no criminal convictions that arose when cattle baron Mose Barber disputed the jurisdiction of Orange County Sheriff and tax collector David Mizell over his land.
 When Mizell rode to collect taxes from Barber, he was waylaid and killed.
 In the resultant feud, 41 men were killed.

-Feud

-Barber, a staunch Confederate supporter, did not want to pay taxes to the government and felt that Mizell—himself a Confederate veteran—was a carpetbagging traitor out to exploit his former comrades.
-As a result of the man's non-compliance, Mizell repeatedly took Barber's cattle as payment for taxes.
-Then on February 21, 1870, Barber—fed up at this point and having warned Mizell not to set foot on his land again—fatally shot the sheriff as he ventured into his property to take more cattle.
-Although the dying sheriff asked his family not to avenge his death, they nevertheless went on a revenge spree which was reciprocated by the Barbers and their supporters.
-Eight died, and no one was convicted for the murders.
-But the feud finally ended during the 1940s when a Barber married a Mizell.

 Feud-related deaths

 These feud-related deaths were enumerated in the 1870 Mortality schedule of Orange County, Florida: